 Using tools like SEOpen, you can see exactly which websites your competitors are building backlinks from.
-SEOopen shows you the links as they are indexed by Yahoo, Google and by MSN.
-It also gives you the option of visiting those links and seeing exactly what type of content your competitors are associating with those back links.
+SEOopen shows you the links as they are indexed by Yahoo, Google, and by MSN.
+It also gives you the option of visiting those links and seeing exactly what type of content your competitors are associating with those backlinks.
 For example, when SEOpen displays the links which your competitor is building from an article submission site, you can click those links and view the articles which your competitor is creating and publishing.

-This is also a great way to find relevant and quality sites which you can link to.
-Pay specific attention the sites which your competitors seem to have a lot of backlinks coming from…chances are they’re linking to these sites because they’re getting some quality traffic.
+This is also a great way to find relevant and quality sites to which you can link to.
+Pay specific attention to the sites which your competitors seem to have a lot of backlinks coming from…chances are they’re linking to these sites because they’re getting some quality traffic.

 2#: Analyze Their Content Strategy

 As you’re analyzing the sites which your competitors are linking to and the types of articles that your competitors are posting on article submission sites, you’ll want to look for common themes.
 Which keywords or phrases are your competitors using in their content?
 What topics are they publishing the most content about?
 What type of language are they using in their calls to action?
 By paying attention to the content strategy which your competitor is using to build quality backlinks and to attract traffic, you’ll save yourself a LOT of trial and error and be able to create content that will produce you the best results.